-How many women can have baby in your city?
-SKorea shuts site
+SKorea shuts website mapping women of childbearing age

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

+Many users reacted with wonder and anger, saying they do not understand what the number of women who can get pregnant has to do with encouraging people to have more babies.

+“I felt so angered that it blatantly showed how the government saw women’s body as the country’s reproductive tools, not that belonging to the woman,” said Lee Min-kyung, a 24-year-old feminism writer.
+“I felt like nothing has changed and the hatred of women that I have experienced appeared again.”

-The government had touted it as a tool to increase the public’s understanding of the country’s low birth rate.
+The government had touted it as a tool to increase the public’s understanding of the country’s low birth rate and compare the benefits from local governments for having a baby or raising a child.

+“It was established to encourage local governments to learn and compare other governments’ benefits and to promote free competition,” the ministry said in the press release distributed at the time of its launch.
+Calls seeking comments were not answered Friday.

 South Korea is struggling to boost its rock bottom birth rate, one of the lowest among rich countries.
+This year, the country also saw growth of vocal feminist movements protesting misogynist views reflected in government policies and pop culture.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.